2002 Illinois gubernatorial election

 The 2002 Illinois gubernatorial election occurred on November 5, 2002.
 Incumbent Republican governor George Ryan, who was plagued by scandal, did not run for a second term.
 Democrat Rod Blagojevich, a U.S. Congressman, ran against Republican Jim Ryan (no relation to the incumbent), the Illinois Attorney General.
-Blagojevich won 52% to 45%, becoming the first Democrat to win an election for governor since 1972.

-As of 2023, this is the last Illinois governor election where no candidate running was an incumbent.
+Blagojevich won 52% to 45%, snapping a losing streak of seven elections, and becoming the first Democrat to win an election for governor in 30 years, since 1972.
+As of 2026, this is the most recent Illinois governor election in which no candidate running was an incumbent.

 Background

 The primaries and general elections coincided with those for federal elections (Senate and House), as well as those for other state offices.
 The election was part of the 2002 Illinois elections.

 For the primaries, turnout for the gubernatorial primaries was 30.81%, with 2,170,344 votes cast and turnout for the lieutenant gubernatorial primaries was 26.99% with 1,908,564 votes cast.
 For the general election, turnout was 50.05%, with 3,538,891 votes cast.